Render engine comparison – Redshift, Arnold, Octane, Cycles 4D (UPDATED 2021)

 Many render engines now have inbuilt denoisers, this is definitely something you should pay attention to, it can save LOTS of render time.

 Does the render engine have render nodes you can buy for a discount?
 Or are they rentable?
 For example, scaling octane can be easy at $20/month for a 2 gpu machine.
-But more difficult if you have a machine with 4 gpu’s for example.
+But more expensive if you have a machine with 4 gpu’s for example.
 Redshift has a deadline integration where you can rent nodes and pay for just the time you use the license.
-Thea has a package with unlimited render nodes.

 Vray – the grand daddy of 3rd party render engines for c4d.